 Let’s explore! 🇯🇵

-For those in a hurry, here is the quick answer
+For those in a hurry, here’s our quick answer…

 Cherry blossoms are one of Japan’s most iconic sights.
 And Kyoto is one of Japan’s most iconic cities.
-Combining those two things is one of the most magical experiences that Japan has to offer.
+Combining these two things gives you one of the most magical experiences that Japan has to offer.

-During April, Kyoto has around 13 hours of sunlight per day, giving you plenty of time for sightseeing – whether that’s temples, museums, parks or day trips from the city.
+During April, Kyoto has around 13 hours of sunlight per day, giving you plenty of time for sightseeing – whether that’s temples, museums, parks or day trips.
 April’s temperatures also offer great conditions for city adventures, with averages of around 14ºC.

-Unless you particularly want to avoid large crowds of other tourists, this is the time to go.
+Unless you particularly want to avoid large crowds of other tourists, this is the time to visit Kyoto.
 Yes, it’s full of other sightseers – but that’s because early April in Kyoto is one of the best attractions that Japan has to offer.

 The Weather Seasons in Kyoto